Frequently Asked Questions

 Can I hold two UK passports at once?

-In limited cases (e.g., frequent business travel with overlapping visas), you may be issued a second UK passport if you can justify the need.
+In limited circumstances, such as frequent business travel with overlapping visa requirements, you may be able to apply for a second UK passport if you can justify the need.

 What are the passport photo requirements?